sharifshehab/moveXa-server/README.md

 }

 ### Get All Parcels Sent By A Sender:

+The "Sender" user can see all his parcels using this endpoint.

     GET -/api/v1/parcel/sender-parcels/sender_Id

-### Get payment Url: (You will have to get the payment URL within a few minutes after the parcel is created; otherwise, the payment URL will not work)
+### Get payment Url: ( You will have to get the payment URL within a few minutes after the parcel is created; otherwise, the payment URL will not work )

+The "Sender" user can get the payment URL for his parcel using this endpoint.

     GET -/api/v1/payment-link/link/parcel_Id

 ### Cancel Parcel:

+The "Sender" user can cancel his parcel, if it's not already dispatched.

     PATCH -/api/v1/parcel/cancel/parcel_Id

 ## Receiver API Routes:
 ### Get All Parcels Sent For A Receiver:

+The "Receiver " user can see all his parcels using this endpoint.

     GET -/api/v1/parcel/receiver-parcels/receiver_Email

 ### Receive Parcel:

+The "Receiver " user can receive his parcel if parcel status is delivered.

     PATCH -/api/v1/parcel/parcel-received/parcel_Id

 > > Body Data: